whitech-pty-ltd/linuxdev/README.md

 ssh linuxdev
 ```

+For Windows Terminal, there is a profile for the machine.

 An additional external configuration [dotfiles project like this](https://github.com/kennyhyun/dotfiles) can be added

 If DOTFILES_REPO has been defined in `.env`, it clones it to ~/dotfiles and try to run